 It’s not just your teeth that can be damaged in a dental emergency.
 You can also suffer an injury to the soft tissues of your mouth.
 If you damage your gums, lips or the inside of your cheek, there are actions you can take to stem the bleeding:

 If the bleeding does not stop, you should see a dentist urgently, or visit the A&E department at your local hospital.
+If you live in St John’s Wood or in Maida Vale we are probably just a short walk away.

 These are all dental emergencies that you could face.
 It’s important that you take the right action if any of these problems happen to you.
 Seek emergency dental help or, if an urgent appointment is not available, call 111 for medical advice.